Oldranda1414/AutoDev/docs/testing.md

 - All the models made available through AutoDev have been tested for every category and lab.
 - A test is considered passed if commands that would be run in the development workflow execute correctly in the development enviroment obtained from the configuration AutoDev generated.

-Since the LLM `temperature` setting can be ambiguous when assessing different LLMs, it is not considered in the test parameters and it is simply ignored.
+Since the LLM 'temperature' setting can be ambiguous when assessing different LLMs, it is not considered in the test parameters and it is simply ignored.
+All tested models are used with 'default settings'.

 Given the above considerations, for every test category the number of tests being executed: